 1. Praise the positive

-- Telling your child what you love about her.
+- Telling her what you love about her.
 Simply ask, “Do you know what I love about you?” and list the many ways you do.
-I’m certain a smile will spread across her face.

-- Give a hug, even when you’re not exactly in the mood for one.
+- Giving a hug, even when you’re not exactly in the mood for one.
 The human touch is so powerful and can instantly melt the anger you both may feel.

-- Praise good behavior.
+- Praising good behavior.
 When she’s in her normally good mood, praise her actions: “Look at you, coloring your paper!”

-- Encourage good manners.
+- Encouraging good manners.
 If she shouts “Don’t want that!” respond with, “You can say, ‘No, thank you’.”